-- As with any emerging topic, there are too many standards and no agreed upon principles yet.
+- As with any emerging topic, there are too many standards and no agreed-upon principles yet.

 - Collaboration in the world of cyber security has always raised privacy concerns within consumer and citizen groups.

-Even the limited case of real threat intelligence sharing raises a multitude of technical difficulties, and best practices to overcome them have not yet been determined:
+Even the limited case of real threat intelligence sharing raises a multitude of technical difficulties, and best practices to overcome them are not ready yet.
+For example: